nixworks/public/news/2010/03/11/README.md

 ##### Abuja
 ### [Hundreds of angry women dressed in black march though the streets of Abuja and Jos following the recent massacre in Nigeria. ](/news/2010/03/11/hundreds-of-angry-women-dressed-in-black-march-though-the-streets-of-abuja-and-jos-following-the-recent-massacre-in-nigeria.md)
-_Context: Nigeria, events earlier this year, Abuja, Jos_
+_Context: Abuja, Jos, Nigeria, events earlier this year_

 ##### Somalia
 ### [More than 20 civilians die during the second day of conflict between Somali government troops and opposition forces in Mogadishu. ](/news/2010/03/11/more-than-20-civilians-die-during-the-second-day-of-conflict-between-somali-government-troops-and-opposition-forces-in-mogadishu.md)